agrendath/quickbarplugin/README.md

 Soul Enchantments:
 - Magnetism: usable on all tools and weapons, when you destroy blocks or kill mobs/players the drops get absorbed right into your inventory
 - Indestructibility: usable on diamond and netherite swords, makes the item indestructible/unbreakable
-- Harvesting: usable on all swords and bows, will drop double xp from any entity you kill
+- Harvesting: usable on all tools and weapons, will drop double xp from any entity you kill or any block you break

 Soul Enchantments Costs:
 - Magnetism: 1 Tiago Soul and 1500 xp